gaqzi/incident-commander/CONTRIBUTING.md

 The app consists of two parts: a Node.js socket relay server powering the 'multiplayer' part and a Next.js static website powering the web UI part.

-To start a copy of the relay server (defaults to port 1234), a local Next.js dev server with hot reloading, and the Cypress end-to-end testing launcher, run ```npm run dev:all```.
+To start a copy of the relay server (defaults to port 1234), a local Next.js dev server with hot reloading, and the Playwright end-to-end testing in watch mode, run ```npm run dev:all```.

 Press `Ctrl-c` to kill it all when you're done.

 ## Testing
-We use Cypress for browser testing.
-See [`./cypress/e2e/everything.cy.js`](./cypress/e2e/everything.cy.js) for all of the tests.
-Yes, we could/should make this nicer in the fullness of time. =-)
+We use Playwright for browser testing.
+See the [`./tests/e2e/`](./tests/e2e/) directory for all of the tests, organized by feature.

+For more details on running and writing tests, see the [tests README](./tests/README.md).

 See [how to run a local dev instance](#how-to-run-a-local-dev-instance-of-the-tool) above to get tests and a dev server to run locally.